-Significant changes are on the horizon - the EU General Data Protection Regulation (‘GDPR’) comes into force on 25 May 2018.
+The EU General Data Protection Regulation (‘GDPR’) came into force on 25 May 2018.

-- expand the territorial scope of data protection laws;
+- expands the territorial scope of data protection laws;

-- increase the penalties for transgressions to up to €20,000,000 or 4% of worldwide turnover, whichever is higher; and
+- increases the penalties for transgressions to up to €20,000,000 or 4% of worldwide turnover, whichever is higher; and

-- radically change the processing, recording and other compliance obligations of businesses.
+- radically changes the processing, recording and other compliance obligations of businesses.

 Here are 11 ways to start getting your workplace ready: